tresinformal/drakkar/fairytale.md

 They drank a lot of beer and flew into the sun

 The sun was very hot and would burn anything and anyone to a crisp, but as they are magical creatures, they were not harmed.
+They flew right through it and back into darkness.

 and they lived happily ever after (maybe). which is troublesome as it was winter and they were in North Finland...